weavora/wunit/README.md

 Installation
 ------------

-1) Download and unpack source into protected/extensions/wunit folder.
+1) Download and unpack the source into the protected/extensions/wunit folder.

 2) Import wunit into test config (protected/config/**test.php**):